jmimu/FITD/AITD_PakEdit/README.md

 You can then modify the exported files, and re-import them.
 Overwrite the PAK file (a .PAK.BAK file will be created to save previous version).
 Run the game with the new PAK.

+To be able to re-import compressed files (mandatory for bodies), you have to install Dosbox emulator and set dosbox executable path (if it is not in system's PATH).
+You also have to get PKZip 1.1 executable

 Floors are exported in Collada format.
 You can open it with meshlab or blender.